dmitryvhf/L2ScriptMaker/README.md

   * Make new utilities.

 # Can i contribute?
 Sure.
 I always await your ideas and proposals about an improvement in the program.
 I am very pleased with me about errors and shortcomings.
 Working with a code base gives more representation of the file structure.
 You can automate your work.
 The more you learned, the more you will find the shortcomings in the work of the program.
 Together we can make it better, at the same time practicing in programming.

 # Requirements

 OS: Windows
 Platform: .NET 6

+# Branches
+* **master** - stable branch.
+Old Vb.Net project convered to C#.
+Few fixes.
+Use it for basic necessities.
+* **developing** - "hot" branch.
+Refactoring, fixing and impoving.
+Use it if you need changes, better performance and etc.